Richard-Byers/personal-website/README.md

 This is my personal portfolio website.

-It was made using NextJS and TailwindCSS.
+It was made using NextJS and TailwindCSS, hosted using Firebase's free tier.

-If you wish to fork and re-use this for your own portfolio here are the steps below:
+If you wish to fork and re-use this for your own portfolio, within the next section are steps to get this up and running locally.

-**Setup**
+---

+### Setup

 1. Make sure you have Node, npm and NextJS installed first.
 2. Clone this repo by using the `git clone` command.